CHAPTER 329: COUNTY DEPARTMENT OF JOB AND FAMILY SERVICES

 (b) Teen pregnancy rates among the programs’ participants;

-(c) The other types of assistance the programs’ participants receive, including medical assistance under Chapter 5111. of the Revised Code, publicly funded child care under Chapter 5104. of the Revised Code, food stamp benefits under section 5101.54 of the Revised Code, and energy assistance under Chapter 5117. of the Revised Code;
+(c) The other types of assistance the programs' participants receive, including medicaid, publicly funded child care under Chapter 5104. of the Revised Code, supplemental nutrition assistance program benefits under section 5101.54 of the Revised Code, and energy assistance under Chapter 5117. of the Revised Code;

 (d) Other issues the committee considers appropriate.